 These factors contribute to making cruises to Spain some of the most frequent available.
-If you're looking for a family holiday or a quiet, luxury adults-only escape, you'll find there's ample choice when looking at making a booking for a cruise that includes Spain.
+If you're looking for a family holiday or a quiet, luxury adults-only escape, you'll find there's ample choice when looking at crusing to Spain.

 This is helped by the versatility of the country itself; there are cruises to Spain to suit all interests thanks to the many ports of call that can be visited.
-Whether you want to sun yourself on a beach, see historic landmarks, wander through contemporary shopping centres or see how wine is made, Spain has it all.
+Whether you want to sun yourself on a beach, see historic landmarks, wander through contemporary shopping centres or visit authentic wineries, Spain has it all.

 Cruises that visit the north Coast of Spain tend to either be part of a northern Europe cruise, or something more of a speciality, such as part of a wine cruise that also includes France.
-Bilbao is one of the major ports in Spain on this coast and it's a stunning city.
-Not only are there countless vineyards but it has some great sights in the city centre, including the famous Guggenheim museum, an architectural delight and a must-see.
+Bilbao is one of the major ports in Spain, and it's a striking city.
+Not only is it surrounded by countless vineyards, but there are some great sights in the city centre, including the famous Guggenheim museum, an architectural delight and a must-see.

-Also in northern Spain is the port of Vigo, which many travellers use as a gateway for Santiago de Compostela, popular with pilgrims looking to uncover the city dedicated to St James the Apostle with a magnificent cathedral.
+Also in northern Spain is the port of Vigo, which many travellers use as a gateway for Santiago de Compostela, popular with pilgrims looking to uncover a marvellous city dedicated to St James the Apostle, including a towering cathedral.